 Year of call: 2014

 Prior to joining chambers, Kaj worked as a general legal editor at Sweet & Maxwell.
-His work included editing the 2015 edition of the criminal practitioner text, Archbold.
-Further editorial responsibilities included Criminal Law Week, Archbold Review, and Wilkinson’s Road Traffic Offences.
+His work included editing the 2015 edition of Archbold, and working on Criminal Law Week and Wilkinson’s Road Traffic Offences.

 In 2013 Kaj received a Reserve Commission from the Royal Military Academy Sandhurst.
 He has since served as an officer in A (London Scottish) Company, the Guards Reserve Battalion.
 This has given him an inside perspective in matters involving clients from the Armed Forces.

 Kaj is a Grade 2 Prosecutor and is regularly instructed by the CPS as junior counsel in the Crown Court.
 He is also frequently instructed as a led junior in major trials, and has experience dealing with complex issues of law and disclosure in such cases.

 Kaj appears at all stages for clients when defending, from first appearance to trial.
 He has experience defending in a wide variety of cases from armed robbery to sexual offences.
 He handles complex legal and evidential matters whilst maintaining sensitivity and compassion for the needs and concerns of his clients.